Losing fat whilst gaining muscle or “toning up” is a common goal. However, there are a few questions worth considering.

 Is Bulking Necessary or Can You Build Muscle Well Enough in a Deficit?

 There are several factors influencing muscle growth during an energy deficit.
-Certain muscle-building hormones such as insulin-like growth factor-1 (IGF-1) are anabolic and when in a calorie deficit, anabolic hormones may not function as efficiently; resulting in muscle protein synthesis not as increased as desired for optimal muscle building.
+Certain muscle-building hormones such as insulin-like growth factor-1 (IGF-1) are anabolic.

-These hormones have a “dose-dependent response” to calorie reduction.
-Basically, the greater the calorie deficit the greater the loss of function of the hormones and the harder it is to build muscle.
+These hormones have a response to calorie reduction.
+Basically, the greater the calorie deficit the greater the loss of function of the hormones.
+And the harder it is to build muscle.

 There are several advantages a caloric surplus provides that a calorie deficit does not, such as: